 IdenTrust is a CA and has Issued itself the IdenTrust Global Common Root Certificate.
+IdenTrust has also issued the IdenTrust SAFE-BioPharma CA 1 Certificate.
+Both are operated as a root under this policy.
 Sub-CA Certificates are Issued by the IGC Root CA. Certificates are Issued to Subscribers by Subordinate CAs.

-1.3.1.7.1.1 Participant CAs
+1.3.1.2 Participant CAs